H-97

 Plain Language

-If a deployer discovers that a deployed high-risk AI system has caused algorithmic discrimination, the deployer must notify the attorney general within 90 days of discovery, in the form and manner the AG prescribes.
-The notice must disclose the discovery.
-This is a deployer-side counterpart to the developer's reporting obligation under Section 2(e).
+When a deployer discovers that a deployed high-risk AI system has caused algorithmic discrimination, the deployer must notify the attorney general within 90 days of discovery, including the impact assessment information required under Section 3(c)(2).
+This is a deployer-side counterpart to the developer's discrimination notification obligation in Section 2(e).

 Statutory Text